wilsonzlin/edgesearch/README.md

 This array is then split into chunks of up to 10 MiB, as each Cloudflare Workers KV entry can hold a value up to 10 MiB in size.

-To find the documents bit set associated with a term, a binary search is done to find the appropriate chunk, and then the entry within the chunk.
+To find the documents bit set associated with a term, a binary search is done to find the appropriate chunk, and then the pair within the chunk.

 The same structure and process is used to store and retrieve document contents.